SpeedyWeather/SpeedyWeather.jl/README.md

 - a very fast and flexible spherical harmonics transform library SpeedyTransforms

 **User interface**
+- Data visualisation: 2D, 3D, interactive (you can zoom and rotate!) powered by Makie
 - Extensibility: New model components (incl. parameterizations) can be externally defined
 - Modularity: Models are constructed from its components, non-defaults are passed on as argument
 - Interactivity: SpeedyWeather.jl runs in a notebook or in the REPL as well as from scripts